Menguozi/Menguozi.github.io/pages/1_homepage.md

 ---

+* Our paper "uKharon: A Membership Service for Microsecond Applications" was accepted by [USENIX ATC 2022](https://www.usenix.org/conference/atc22/)!

 * Our paper "RACE: One-Sided RDMA-Conscious Extendible Hashing" was accepted by ACM Transactions on Storage as an invited paper!

 * Our paper "FORD: Fast One-sided RDMA-based Distributed Transactions for Disaggregated Persistent Memory" was accepted by [FAST 2022](https://www.usenix.org/conference/fast22)!